amokfa/pp_paths/README.md

 .
 Find a better name for common base name(pass a name at cli?)

-. -c doesn't collapse directories if they were an external node in ip.

 .
 There are still some formatting bugs